-Focus Area B: Enhance effectiveness by increasing integration of services

-Goal #1 85% of the healthcare team will move from a Level 3-4 to a Level 5 integrated practice over the first two years of the project and 100% over the remaining three years of the project period: 85% of providers and staff will rate satisfaction with integrated services as 4-5 at end of year two and 100% at the end of year five.

-100% at the end of year five.
-Key Action Steps Person/Area Responsible Time Frame Comments Diabetic, Obese, and Hypertensive PI Year One Currently working toward patients will communicate in person HCP-screen and refer(NN) Develop and implement case conferences a Level 4 integrated and schedule visits as needed Project Manager(PM) and consultations across the three practice model and this throughout the project.
-Navigator (N) dimensions.(PM, N, HCP) opportunity would expand Collaboration driven by need for Tracker (T) Identify community support self-help services to a Level 5 consultation and coordinated plans Dependent on Patient Needs: groups and their locations while using the for the more difficult patients in Education (Ed) mobile clinic services throughout Webb order to facilitate the desire to be a Dietitian County.(PI,PM, BN) member of the team.
-Exercise Schedule meetings with the sponsors of Have regular face-to-face Integrated Services will be groups to discuss the 3D model (EV, PM, BN) Satisfaction surveys will be interactions with the healthcare included: Develop, administer, and record given throughout the team about patient progress and 100 0 1511 1 16 satisfaction surveys to monitor quality of process and to evaluate actively seek solutions together as a LPC, Self Help/Support services provided(BN, PM) the interventions. healthcare team.
-Groups/Group Therapy/Family Develop satisfaction surveys focused on All members will work toward an Counseling, Psychiatrist attitudes toward integrated services(PM) in- depth understanding of the roles (Contractual), SCAN, City of Develop a data sheet to monitor and culture of our patients.
-Laredo Health Dept STD/HIV/AIDS collaborative interactions and meetings(EV) or faith-based providers Prepare annual report(PI,PM, EV) Review data for completeness and accuracy, and counsel and mentor as necessary (PM, EV) Meet with the 3 dimensions to review project and plan for continuation of the integrated partnership.
-(PM, EV, NN, SN, BN, T, LPC, FBC, ALL) Evaluate progress toward level 5 integration (PM, EV)
+Focus Area B: Enhance effectiveness Goal #1 85% of the healthcare team I 5 integrated practice over the first two years o of the project and 100% over will rate satisfaction with integrated services as 100% at the end of year five.
+Key Action Steps Person/Area Responsible Time Frame Comments Diabetic, Obese, and Hypertensive patients will communicate in person and schedule visits as needed throughout the project.
+Collaboration driven by need for consultation and coordinated plans for the more difficult patients in order to facilitate the desire to be a member of the team.
+Have regular face-to-face interactions with the healthcare team about patient progress and actively seek solutions together as a healthcare team.
+All members will work toward an in- depth understanding of the roles and culture of our patients.
+PI HCP-screen and refer(NN) Project Manager(PM) Navigator (N) Tracker (T) Dependent on Patient Needs: Education (Ed) Dietitian Exercise Integrated Services will be included: LPC, Self Help/Support Groups/Group Therapy/Family Counseling, Psychiatrist (Contractual), SCAN, City of Laredo Health Dept STD/HIV/AIDS or faith-based providers Year One Develop and implement case conferences and consultations across the three dimensions.(PM, N, HCP) Identify community support self-help groups and their locations while using the mobile clinic services throughout Webb County.(PI,PM, BN) Schedule meetings with the sponsors of groups to discuss the 3D model (EV, PM, BN) Develop, administer, and record satisfaction surveys to monitor quality of services provided(BN, PM) Develop satisfaction surveys focused on attitudes toward integrated services(PM) Develop a data sheet to monitor collaborative interactions and meetings(EV) Prepare annual report(PI,PM, EV) Review data for completeness and accuracy, and counsel and mentor as necessary (PM, EV) Meet with the 3 dimensions to review project and plan for continuation of the integrated partnership.
+(PM, EV, NN, SN, BN, T, LPC, FBC, ALL) Evaluate progress toward level 5 integration (PM, EV) Currently working toward a Level 4 integrated practice model and this opportunity would expand services to a Level 5 Satisfaction surveys will be given throughout the process and to evaluate the interventions.

-(Year Two) \Continue year one plan and evaluate progress (PM, EV) \Prepare annual report and evaluate outcomes and provide a summary to Methodist Healthcare Ministries and Mercy Ministries(PM,EV) (Year Three) \Evaluate year two plan and evaluate progress toward level 5 completion(PM,EV) \Analyze data and any barriers to integration of providers and staff.(EV) \Prepare annual report and evaluate outcomes and provide a summary to Methodist Healthcare Ministries and Mercy Ministries(PI,PM,EV) (Year Four) \Revise plan to address barriers identified in year three.(PM, EV) Evaluate response to satisfaction surveys and prepare integrated report (PM,EV) \Prepare annual report and evaluate outcomes and provide a summary to Methodist Healthcare Ministries and Mercy Ministries(EV, PM) (Year Five) \Continue year four plan and evaluate final project outcomes and integrate into the report of Quasi experimental study.
-(PIPM, EV) \Prepare annual report and evaluate
+(Year Two)

+Continue year one plan and evaluate

+progress (PM, EV)

+Prepare annual report and evaluate

 outcomes and provide a summary to

+Methodist Healthcare Ministries and Mercy

+Ministries(PM,EV)

+(Year Three)

+Evaluate year two plan and evaluate

+progress toward level 5 completion(PM,EV)

+Analyze data and any barriers to

+integration of providers and staff.(EV)

+Prepare annual report and evaluate

+outcomes and provide a summary to

+Methodist Healthcare Ministries and Mercy

+Ministries(PI,PM,EV)

+(Year Four)

+Revise plan to address barriers identified in

+year three.(PM, EV)

+Evaluate response to satisfaction surveys

+and prepare integrated report (PM,EV)

+Prepare annual report and evaluate

+outcomes and provide a summary to

+Methodist Healthcare Ministries and Mercy

+Ministries(EV, PM)

+(Veer Five)

+(Year Five) Continue year four plan and evaluate final

+project outcomes and integrate into the

+report of Quasi experimental study.(PIPM,

+EV)

+Prepare annual report and evaluate

+riepare annuarieport and evaluate

-Methodist Healthcare Ministries and Mercy Ministries(EV,PM)
+outcomes and provide a summary to Methodist Healthcare Ministries and Mercy Ministries(EV,PM)

-William States (EV).
-Wij